This page is for characters who appear in 3Below.

 - Fire-Forged Friends: With Steve in "Creepslayerz" as they form the titular team while investigating the strange, possibly dangerous creatures in Arcadia.
 At the same time, they also form a genuine, if vitriolic, friendship.

 - Locked Out of the Loop: Played With, Eli isn't privy to the details but he is aware of the presents of Trolls, Aliens, and Wizards.
-In fact he is the only one aware of all three.
+At least for the former, he got to interview the trolls personally after helping to evacuate them.
+In fact, he is the only one aware of all three.

 - Mistaken for Gay: In season 2 of 3Below, it's suggested that Toby has mistaken Eli and Steve's friendship for dating at least once before.